How to Lead Executives as the CEO?

 • Internal/External: Does the executive have the respect and credibility to shape policy and thought leadership both within the company and externally?

-• Strategy Orientation: The IT factor, can you see the whole picture and have critical thinking in complex situations.
+The IT factor can help you see the whole picture and have critical thinking in complex situations.

-• Visionary: Does executive paint a picture of what the future could look like in their area of expertise and more broadly for the company.
+• Visionary: Does the executive paint a picture of what the future could look like in their area of expertise and, more broadly, for the company?
 Also, are they seen as a thought partner with the Chief Executive?

 • 6th Sense: Does the executive demonstrate good judgment and ability to anticipate the effects of strategies or actions operationally and factors for such scenarios?
 Are they savvy to the changing landscapes and reactions of organizations in order to achieve strategic plans?

-• Execution: Can you get it done and do what you say you will do representing one voice of company leadership.
+Can you get it done and do what you say you will do, representing one voice of company leadership?

 • Results: Does the executive deliver against metrics agreed to as an enterprise?